warnikchow/coaudiotext/README.md

 <p align="center">
     <image src="https://github.com/warnikchow/coaudiotext/blob/master/images/table.PNG" width="500"></br>
           [Result on the 10% test set.
-For each feature, the intersection was chosen among 5-best accuracy and F1 models that were yield during first 100 epochs of training.]
+For each feature, the intersection was chosen among 5-best accuracy and F1 models that were yielded during first 100 epochs of training.]

 **Details are currently available in [the paper](https://arxiv.org/abs/1910.09275), and to be supplemented here afterward.
+But for TL;DR:**

-But for TL;DR:</br> - *It is assumed that speech intention analysis is affected dominantly by the combination of speech analysis and speech-aided text analysis, preferably with the smaller contribution of text-aided speech analysis.***
+***It is assumed that speech intention analysis is affected dominantly by the combination of speech analysis and speech-aided text analysis, preferably with the smaller contribution of text-aided speech analysis.***